Which place is cheaper, Arica or El Calafate?

 When we compare the travel costs of actual travelers between El Calafate and Arica, we can see that Arica is more expensive.
 And not only is El Calafate much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to El Calafate would let you spend less money overall.
 Or, you could decide to spend more money in El Calafate and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Arica would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Arica than you might in El Calafate.

-Arica is bigger, and its population is about 23.2 times larger than the population of El Calafate.
-When comparing the population of El Calafate vs. Arica, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Arica has a larger population, and is about 20 times larger than the population of El Calafate.
+When comparing the sizes of El Calafate and Arica, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.